Here you can read some useful info about Budapest, what to do upon arrival, how to find housing and other essential tips.

 5. GETTING TO THE INFOPARK CAMPUS

 The closest public transport stop is Tram 1’s ‘Infopark’ stop, which is right next to Infopark’s D building.
-Head in direction of Neumann János street, and you will reach the campus with a two-minute walk.
+Head in direction of Neumann János street, and you will reach the campuses within a two-minute walk.

 If you are coming from metro line M4 stations ‘Újbuda-központ’ or ‘Móricz Zsigmond körtér’, take Tram 4 or 6 and get off at the ‘Petőfi híd, budai hídfő’ stop.
 Head east, and crossing the campuses of ELTE and BME, you will reach the Infopark Campus in a 10-minute walk.